grzeimann/Goldilocks_Documentation/README.md

 >[Author](https://github.com/grzeimann/Goldilocks/blob/master/README.md#Author)

 ## Working on TACC
 The reductions are designed to be run on TACC where a copy of the raw data lives.
-We will describe how to get started on TACC, where the automatic reduction products live, and the products that are produced.
+We will describe how to get started on TACC, where the automatic reduction products reside.

 ### Signing up for an account
 https://portal.tacc.utexas.edu/